Kitura/kitura.dev/content/web/home/welcome/intro/welcome-text.md

 title: Welcome to Kitura!
 ---

-Kitura is a web framework built with simplicity and speed in mind.
-Kitura is written entirely in Swift and leverages many of the benefits provided by the Swift language.
-Kitura is free and open source!
+Kitura is a server-side Swift web framework built with simplicity and speed in mind.
+Kitura is free and open source.

+---

+Kitura is an enterprise-grade server-side Swift web framework, that makes it possible to build web sites, REST APIs, and full-stack Swift applications.